jaffster595/DB-Auto-Org-Chart/README.md

 - ~~Switch to Gunicorn (linux) and Waitress (Windows)~~ DONE
 - ~~Create a logging function to record the outcome of each daily API update.~~ DONE
 - ~~Create detailed instructions for the readme.md~~ DONE
-- Add a /config/ route for intial setup (upload a logo, changing header text, page name, update time, update frequency, refresh now, colour scheme and theme etc).
+- ~~Add a /config/ route for intial setup (upload a logo, changing header text, page name, update time, update frequency, refresh now, colour scheme and theme etc).~~ DONE
 - Add an options panel for the user to customise the view (colours, depth, font size, card layout etc).
 - Make the contact pop-out window to the right more visually appealing.
 - The final level of each department to appear vertically rather than horizontally, to reclaim some page width.